Fiber Optic Splitters: An Overview and Product Options

 The next questions, obviously, are: What’s single-mode fiber and what’s multimode fiber?

-Single-mode fiber has only a single wavelength of light in the fiber core, meaning that there is no overlap or interference between different wavelengths of light.
+Single-mode fiber has only a single mode of light in the fiber core which provides tight tolerances and the most efficient transfer of power from the laser light source into the fiber core.
 This makes long-distance data transfer easier and more effective.
 Single-mode fiber also has a higher bandwidth.

-Multimode fiber, on the other hand, lets multiple modes of light pass through it so that more types of data can be transmitted.
-It has a core with a larger diameter.
+Multimode fiber, on the other hand, lets multiple modes of light pass through it so that more allowing for lower cost light sources to be used (LED).
+It has a core with a larger diameter and allows for more generous tolerances when coupling or connecting to the fiber.
 This type of fiber is commonly used in short-distance, premise-based applications.

 Splitters play essentially the same role for both types of fibers – just make sure to order single-mode or multimode based on the fiber you’re using.